rVanskike/CS-499_Comp_Sci_Capstone/Project 3 Databases/README.md

 #### Components

-- `__init__(self, root, dashboard)`: Initializes the edit GUI with the main window and dashboard reference.
+- `__init__()`: Initializes the edit GUI with the main window and dashboard reference.
-- `edit_animal(self)`: Determines the selected tab and item, and opens the edit window.
+- `edit_animal()`: Determines the selected tab and item, and opens the edit window.
-- `open_edit_window(self, item_values, animal_type, item_id, tree)`: Creates a new window for editing the selected animal, adds input fields and a submit button.
+- `open_edit_window()`: Creates a new window for editing the selected animal, adds input fields and a submit button.
-- `submit_edit(self, entries, animal_type, item_id, tree, window)`: Collects and validates data from the input fields, updates the animal record in the database, and refreshes the Treeview.
+- `submit_edit()`: Collects and validates data from the input fields, updates the animal record in the database, and refreshes the Treeview.

 ----
 ### 12. sort_filter.py